RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

   in foldl' foldStep ([],[]) blockStates
 ```

-In my eyes, this is the most complicated function.
+In my opinion, this is the most complicated function.
 It takes the ball state and the block states (as a list) and produces ball collisions events, and a list of block collision events, which has the same length as the input block state list.

 The foldStep function takes the next block, tests it for collision and updates the list of ball and block collisions.
 Here the ball collision events are only expanded when a collision happens.
-The wlist of block collision events is always expanded.
+The list of block collision events is always expanded.
 By an empty event (empty list) when no collision happens, and by a BlockCollision event in case of collision.
-This is because the position in this event reflects the block that will receive it.
+This is because the position in this list reflects the block that will receive it.

 ## Updating the block state